 Pride Support and Resources

-The Pride Center fosters a safe space on campus for LGBTQ+ students to work on their personal educational goals in a safe and discreet environment.
-Our goal is to empower students by providing resources that specialize in the needs of our diverse Queer community.
+Our goal is to empower students by providing resources that specialize in the needs of our diverse LGBTQ+ community.

 Where to Meet Your Peers